 Skip Hire Conditions

-Where the driver is directed to deposit the skip off the highway we shall be under no liability whatsoever to the hirer for any damage caused whilst the vehicle is off the highway.
+Where the driver is directed off the highway the company shall bear no liability whatsoever to the hirer for any damage caused whilst the vehicle is off the highway.

-The hirer shall not move the skip without our consent.
+The Hirer shall not move the skip without prior consent of the Company.

 In May 2007 the EU Waste Directive made it illegal for farmers to dispose of any farm plastic waste other than through an Environment Agency licensed disposal site.

 We will collect Reasonably Clean

 - Bags - Please ensure bags are empty of residue product